angelod1as/recibo-poem-printer/README.rst

 Hardware
 ========

+**UPDATE:**

+I'm using a Raspberry Pi 3 model B. Connected via USB is a Zero Delay board with three buttons.

+`I'm having a REAL rough time making it run on startup, though <https://stackoverflow.com/questions/66450242/make-python-script-run-on-startup-on-raspberry-pi>`_.

+**LAST VERSION:**

 At this moment, the software is at it's 80% mark.
 I need to find out how to make a custom hardware to send commands to it and understand how to run this without hitches and errors.

 I'm thinking Raspberry Pi.
 I have *never* even seen one of those in my life.
 This will be a nice journey.